 Fellowship training for the dermatologists of tomorrow

 The University of Missouri Dermatology and Skin Surgery Center has a proven track record of providing high-quality care for the most complex and challenging skin cancers.
-For this reason, we were approved by the American Board of Dermatology and the ACGME (Accreditation Council for Graduate Medical Education) to host the only fellowship-training program in mid-Missouri.
-This fellowship brings physicians from across the nation here to do subspecialized training in micrographic (Mohs) surgery and dermatologic oncology.
+For this reason, we are approved by the American Board of Dermatology and the ACGME (Accreditation Council for Graduate Medical Education) to host the only fellowship-training program in mid-Missouri.
+This fellowship brings physicians from across the nation to MU Health Care to do subspecialized training in micrographic (Mohs) surgery and dermatologic oncology.